thestarivore/openmp-mpi_k-means-clustering/openmp_mpi_k-means.md

 ### Resulting plot analysis - Processing Time
 On the above plot we can observe that for Flink, the execution time does not change too much increasing the number of centroids.
 The overhead introduced by Flink is much bigger with respect to the increment of time needed to compute the position of more centroids and so we can not observe an increment of time when adding more centroids.

-Things are different for the OpenMP/MP Project, where for all four modes we see an increase of execution time by increasing the number of centroids (although not clearly visible for OpenMP Mode because of the scale).
+Things are different for the OpenMP/MP Project, where for all four modes we see an increase of execution time by increasing the number of centroids.

-That is because MPI is a protocol of a lower level compared to Flink, therefore is more efficient and has a smaller overhead.
+That is because MPI and OpenMP are protocols of a lower level compared to Flink, therefore are more efficient and have a smaller overhead.
 This too is the reason why the OpenMP/MPI project's modes have a smaller execution time compared to he Flink project's modes.

 ### 2) Relation between Dataset's number of points and ExecutionTime